Screening Tools

 Pediatric Traumatic Stress Screening Tool

-Child and Adolescent Trauma Screen (CATS): a brief screening instrument used to measure potentially traumatic events and PTSD.
-The CATS is based on the DSM-5 criteria for PTSD.
+Child and Adolescent Trauma Screen (CATS): a 40-item instrument used to measure potentially traumatic events and post-traumatic stress symptoms.

 ISTSS - Posttraumatic Stress Disorder Checklist